xinyi/xinyi.github.io/index.md

 ## Xinyi Chen

 I'm a research engineer at [Google Brain](https://ai.google/research/).
 I work on algorithms in machine learning, specifically online learning and nonconvex optimization.
-During my undergraduate studies at [Princeton](https://www.princeton.edu/), I was very fortunate to be advised by Prof. [Elad Hazan](https://www.cs.princeton.edu/~ehazan/).
+I graduated from the math department at [Princeton University](https://www.princeton.edu/), where I was fortunate to be advised by Prof. [Elad Hazan](https://www.cs.princeton.edu/~ehazan/).

 ### Publications